keygen-sh/keygen-api/README.md

 ## Software licensing for everyone

 Keygen comes in two editions.
-Keygen CE is our Community Edition, and is free (as in beer) to self-hosted for personal and commercial use.
+Keygen CE is our Community Edition, and is free (as in beer) to self-host for personal and commercial use.
 Keygen EE is our Enterprise Edition, and it requires a license key to use.
 Keygen EE comes with enterprise-grade features like request logs, audit logs, permissions, environments, and more.